 The Mediterranean Institute of Biodiversity and Marine and Continental Ecology (IMBE) is developing an integrative approach to the study of biodiversity and socio-ecological systems.

 The IMBE provides fundamental and applied knowledge on the functions and historical and evolutionary dynamics of biodiversity in all types of Mediterranean ecosystems, from the construction of paleo-ecosystems to their future in the context of global change.
 These contributions also include links with civil society on the one hand and human health issues on the other.
 Through its involvement in research, training and scientific development, the IMBE plays an active role in environmental transition and sustainable development, helping to define local, national and international environmental policies.
 The majority of IMBE's staff are biologists specialising in the various fields of ecology, but it also includes chemists, lawyers and specialists in the medical and pharmaceutical sciences.
 The IMBE is interested in marine, terrestrial and aquatic biological systems, from mountain environments to coastal ecosystems, at different scales of living organisation.
-The transition to a more resilient and less vulnerable state for these ecosystems, their conservation and restoration, and the effects of their degradation on human health are at the heart of our interdisciplinary research and our various training activities.
+The transition to a more resilient and less vulnerable state for these ecosystems, their conservation and restoration, and the effects of their degradation on human health are at the heart of our interdisciplinary research and our various training initiatives.

 The IMBE is a member of the Tersys Federative Research Structure.
 In 2024 and 2025, the "UNDERGROUND - Under the concrete, the steppe" project, led by Thierry DUTOIT (CNRS), Annette BERARD (INRAE), and Claude DOUSSAN (INRAE), will receive funding from the SFR Tersys via its annual call for projects.